programmer910/CovidMap/README.md

 # gisdev
-Geospatial Data Visualization with Python
+Geospatial Data Visualization with Python:
+1) Covid-19 Map with python